shrocket/personal_website/content/blog/2005-10-27-new-zodiac-the-german.md

 ---
-title: New Zodiac: The German
+title: New Zodiac - The German
 date: 2005-10-27
 categories:
   - blahg
   - zodiac
 ---